WORK

 Five years in, with Carol and Cathy on to other pursuits, Erin, Rae and I as NOZAMA were hired to raise the roof as well as increase the footprint on Bill and Kaethe’s home on the east side of Olympia at Wilson and Yew.
 They set up tents for themselves and their two daughters in the side yard, while we ripped off their roofline.

-It became the rainiest July in recorded history and everything and everyone there got wet.
+It was the rainiest July in recorded history and everything and everyone there got wet.
 Our elaborate tarping system didn’t work very well, the tents leaked, the stress ran high, it was a mess.
-We persisted, got the foundation poured for the addition, and built that new, clearstory roofline and the walls to support it.
+We persisted, got the foundation poured for the addition, and built that new, clerestory roofline and the walls to support it.
 We worked under a really tight budget, which led us to shortcuts that now, years down the road, don’t make any sense.
 Homemade, single glazed skylights that sweated from condensation, for example.
 It’s also much more challenging to remodel funky old houses than it is to build new ones.
 Old walls and floors are almost always out of level and not plumb.
 Wiring can be dangerously old and rotten roof sheathing can give way.

-For many years, I felt like an imposter.
+For years, I felt like an imposter.
 It took me a long time to realize that plenty of dudes were also learning on their jobs, making mistakes and hopefully learning how to correct them, having accidents, scraping by.
 NOZAMA didn’t have seasoned mentors to show us the ropes on the job, but we did have the old guys in the lumber yards to strategize with so we could summon up the audacious determination to believe we could do it, then go and actually do it.

 Don Martin and John Konovsky hired me to work with them in 1995 to build a large dormer addition on their older home near Squaxin Park in Olympia.
 Their project involved reconfiguring several walls and all the door and window openings.
 We also created a wrap-around porch with a clear roof.
-They set up and lived in a tent in their backyard while they wrestled their old house into shape.
+They set up and lived in a tent in their backyard while we wrestled their old house into shape.

 We spoke recently by phone.
 Don expressed being impressed with my fearlessness.
 “I couldn’t believe you just took a power saw up onto our roof and cut that giant V-shaped hole into it!”